Sarajevo–Ploče railway: The line opens

-In addition to the port in Metković, with the subsequent construction and commissioning of the Gabela - Zelenika railway line, Bosnia was also connected to the port in Gruž.
+In addition to the port in Metković, with the subsequent construction and commissioning of the Gabela - Zelenika railway line, Bosnia was also connected to the port in Gruž near Dubrovnik.

-With the subsequent change of the route from Raštelica to Pazarić (complete abolition of the cogwheel on that section) and the construction of a new tunnel through Ivan planina with a length of 3223 m between the two world wars, the cogwheel was partially abolished on 9 April 1931.
-Trains are used by additional locomotives in the so-called pushing or harnessing.
+With the subsequent change of the route from Raštelica to Pazarić (complete abolition of the cogwheel on that section) and the construction of a new tunnel through Ivan planina with a length of 3,223 m between the two world wars, the cogwheel was partially abolished on 9 April 1931.
+Trains used additional locomotives in the so-called pushing or harnessing.
 Despite the subsequent works, the section was the bottleneck of the entire railway and limited the capacity to 1,000,000 net tons per year, and like most railways built at the time in BiH, this entire railway was built well below the standards for railways of this type.

 Continuation to Ploče

-Although there was an idea of extending the railway to the mouth of the Neretva, it became relevant in the 1920s as part of the project to connect Belgrade via Sarajevo with a new port on the sea, considering that the port in Metković could not meet the growing needs.
+Although there was an idea of extending the railway to the mouth of the Neretva, it became relevant in the 1920s as part of the project to connect Belgrade via Sarajevo with a new port on the sea, considering that the port in Metković could not meet growing needs.
 There were suggestions that the port should be in Klek or Neum, and the ports in Split and Dubrovnik were also against the new port.
-At the initiative of the Sarajevo Chamber of Commerce and Crafts, the Association of Engineers and Architects in late 1922 and early 1923 carried out the first measurements and surveys of the terrain at the site of the future port in Ploče and at the railway conference held in 1926, it was decided that the future port would be in Ploče.
+At the initiative of the Sarajevo Chamber of Commerce and Crafts, in late 1922 and early 1923, the Association of Engineers and Architects carried out the first measurements and surveys of the terrain at the site of the future port in Ploče.
+Subsequently, at the railway conference held in 1926, it was decided that the future port would be in Ploče.
 However, construction was constantly delayed due to conflicting interests regarding the future port.
-The technical study was completed only in 1936, after the acceptance of the port project in Ploče in 1938, when work began on the entire route to Ploče.
+The technical study was completed only in 1936, with the port project in Ploče accepted 1938, and work began on the entire route to Ploče.
 The entire section had five stations, four bridges and five tunnels.
-By the end of 1940, there were almost 80% earthworks on the embankments, five tunnels, twenty-seven buildings, and other structures.
-With the Germany and Italy attack on Yugoslavia, all works are suspended.
-In 1942, Italy completed the construction of the railway, and after its capitulation, Germany rebuilt the partially damaged railway.
-At the end of the Second World War, the railway damaged by the withdrawal of Germany was being rebuilt again, and on 15 July 1945, the entire length from the port in Ploče to Sarajevo was put into traffic.
+By the end of 1940, almost 80% earthworks on the embankments, five tunnels, twenty-seven buildings, and other structures were complete.
+With the German and Italian attack on Yugoslavia, all works were suspended.
+In 1942, Italy completed the construction of the railway, and after Italy's capitulation, Germany rebuilt the partially damaged railway.
+At the end of the Second World War, the railway damaged by the withdrawal of German forces was being rebuilt again, and on 15 July 1945, the entire length from the port in Ploče to Sarajevo was put into traffic.